 - 1/4 teaspoon sugar

-- Parmesan cheese, for garnish
+- Parmesan cheese, to finish

 Mise En Place